dataobservatory-eu/listen-local-website/content/en/authors/admin/_index.md

 ---
-# Display name
+# Display name this is the English website
 title: Listen Slovak

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Odporúčanie hudby podľa geografickej polohy
+role: Locally Relevant Music Recommendations

 # Organizations/Affiliations to show in About widget
 organizations: